pipelight/doc.pipelight/guide/logs.md

 ## Print logs

-Every log is printed with tslog in stdout when triggering pipeline..
+Every log is printed with [tslog](https://tslog.js.org/) in stdout/stderr when triggering a pipeline..
-And it is saved under the log folder under.
+And it is saved in the log folder **.simp/logs/**

-.simp/logs/

 ## Comming soon